 Hear What Our Graduates Said At Celebration Night

-In just 1.5 hours over 6 weeks–there’s so much I learned that I didn’t get from my entrepreneurship classes.
+In just 1.5 hours over six weeks–there’s so much I learned that I didn’t get from my entrepreneurship classes.
 It provided a lot of quick learning.
-I found myself asking: “Do I even need the rest of my entrepeneurship classes anymore?”–that’s how much I learned!
+I asked: “Do I even need the rest of my entrepreneurship classes anymore?”–that’s how much I learned!
 Andrew was able to make this work for all of us even though we were all in different places. -Amanda

 People really valued the group dynamic…the way that Andrew set it up, you’re learning from each other.
 It’s not just learning from a teacher and handing your work in.
 It’s collaborative and democratic.
-The underlying concepts were explained and then you could do these lightning round activities where you would “bring it” then “shut up” and listen to others.
-I appreciated the hands-on, interactive approach and cross-pollination to help each other’s busiensses. -Melinda
+The underlying concepts were explained and then you could do these lightning round activities where you would “bring it,” then “shut up,” and listen to others.
+I appreciated the hands-on, interactive approach and cross-pollination to help each other’s businesses. -Melinda

 Andrew’s presence made all of those things.
 Sincere, intense, but patient enthusiasm for everyone’s growth.
-He seemed really invested in all of us working it out and he had a great sense of humor about everything.
-He’d always come up with a pointed question that got to the heart of lesson. -Jared
+He seemed really invested in all of us working it out, and he had a great sense of humour about everything.
+He’d always come up with a pointed question that got to the heart of the lesson. -Jared

 More Info On The GRID